mediocregopher/blog.mediocregopher.com/_posts/2013-10-25-namecoind-ssl.md

 other assets, for that matter) using SSL encryption.
 This protects the files from tampering in-between leaving our servers and being received by the client.
 Unfortunately, SSL isn't 100% foolproof.
-This post aims to show why SSL is faulty, and propose a solution using.
+This post aims to show why SSL is faulty, and propose a solution.

 # SSL